 Keep in mind that some states require a certification exam to be a correctional officer.
 For instance, Florida has a State Officer Certification Exam is for both police officers, probation officers, and correctional officers who plan to seek employment in the state.

 Another type of certification program is for those who plan to work within a specialized area of corrections.
-For instance, correctional officer trainers can attend aa certification program provided through the American Jail Association.
+For instance, correctional officer trainers can attend a certification program provided through the American Jail Association.

-Careers in Corrections
+Careers With a Corrections Degree

 Corrections officer jobs are more varied than most students first realize.
 Corrections degree jobs are not exclusive to working within adult penitentiaries.
 As an example, the graduate could seek out a juvenile corrections officer job.
 Although the job duties of a correctional officer are similar for juveniles and adults, juvenile correction officer jobs require specialized training.
 There are more stringent regulations on how a correctional officer must treat an underage individual.
 Rehabilitation strategies are also different within a juvenile setting.
 One potential career to look into is juvenile corrections counselor jobs.
 In this position, the counselor helps the juvenile overcome any problems that led to past criminal behavior.